ShowStopperTheSecond/ReadList/Notes/03_FiniteAndInfiniteGames/FiniteAndInfiniteGames.md

 - One cannot be human by oneself.

 - We do not relate to others as the persons we are; we are who we are in relating to others.

 - Only that which can change can continue: this is the principle by which infinite players live.

+- Even the open playfulness of children is exploited through organized athletic, artistic, and educational regimens as a means of preparing the young for serious adult competition.

+- Just as infinite play cannot be contained within finite play, culture cannot be authentic if held within the boundaries of a society.

+- Society and culture are therefore not true opponents of each other.
+Rather society is a species of culture that persists in contradicting itself, a freely organized attempt to conceal the freedom of the organizers and the organized, an attempt to forget that we have willfully forgotten our decision to enter this or that contest and to continue in it.

+- Heroes of lost battles are almost never memorialized.

+- how to contain the serious within the truly playful; that is, how to keep all our finite games in infinite play.
+This challenge is commonly misunderstood as the need to find room for playfulness within finite games.

 - Theycan see that the dream of freedom is universal, that wars are fought to win it, heroes die to protect it, and songs are written to commemorate